A Guide to Host Agency and Consortia Education [+Comparison Chart]

-- (If not explicitly listed) Based on what kind of education I want, what is overall cost?
+- (If not explicitly listed) Based on what kind of education I want, what is the overall cost?
 Do you have any payment plans for that level of education?

 - Do you have any data on your education outcomes?

 Of course, we made a cheatsheet you can use to fill out when you chat with your shortlist of hosts and/or consortia about their travel agent education programs.
+Behold:

-Lo and Behold!
 HAR's Glorious Host/Consortia Education Comparison Chart

 Ready to dive in and find some amazing information?
 We reached out to host agencies and consortia and charted the information they provided on cost, requirements, educational format, topics, and length of program.
 It's important to note that just because a host may not be listed doesn't mean they don't have an education program.
 (It just means they didn't fill out our questionnaire.)